foxglove/mcap/cpp/README.md

   writer.addChannel(chatterPublisher);

   // Create a message payload.
 This would typically be done by your own
-  // serialiation library.
+  // serialization library.
 In this example, we manually create ROS1 binary data std::array<std::byte, 4 + 13> payload;
   const uint32_t length = 13;
   std::memcpy(payload.data(), &length, 4);